HazelFlames/nameko-devex/SOLUTIONS.md

   - It leverages the _Services_ structure provided by Epinio to deploy a PostgreSQL database.
   - With Epinio CLI, the internal address that the application will use to connect to the service can be extracted and passed on to runtime via environment variables.
   - The database and the tables are created and verified by the application.

+###

+# UPDATE - Feb 28, 2023

+Found the issue.
+The Python Paketo Bildpack can't resolve the *`pip`* part from the `enrionment.yml` directly.
+So it's a matter of installing the `pip` dependencies after the application is deployed in Epinio but before it initializes (which is still a little awkward).